sambody/inkscape-guide-tools/README.md

 I'm thinking of adding the following features in the future:

 - For Inkscape 0.91: add color and label to guides when generating.
 - It would be nice to also make an "outside in" grid building extension - where you would set a _total width_, a gutter width, and number of columns, and the extension would calculate the columns width and draw the guides.
-The total width could be defined by a number, or by the document (like the Guide Creator extension, with or without margins), or by the bounding box of a selection...
+The total width could be defined by a number, or by the page (like the Guide Creator extension, with or without margins), or by the bounding box of a selection...
 - ~~Adding centered guides in gutters.~~ Done
-- ~~It would be nice if the Margin guides, Centered guides and Grid guides would work _on selected objects_ instead of only on the document.~~ Done
+- ~~It would be nice if the Margin guides, Centered guides and Grid guides would work _on selected objects_ instead of only on the page.~~ Done
 - ~~Remove the "Remove all guides" extension.~~ Done.
 It's part of Inkscape 0.91 core.
 - ~~For Inkscape 0.91: check how units work, adapt extensions accordingly.~~ Done.
 The extensions are now compatible with Inkscape 0.91.
 - ~~The Add Grid Guides and Add Margin Guides should be able to work with other units than pixels.
 And should not always have to be on round pixel positions.~~  Done - you can now use units different from pixels.